gleam-lang/gleam/notes/talk.md

 to the value of classes, which unfolds recursively until we only have one class, which is the list case we just defined.

-Other symbols more complex than simple values or lists.
-The "names" symbol consisted of a combination of a type value such as "div" or "body", an id, and one or more classes.
-This could be represented as a three item tuple, but then it's really hard to remember which field is which with tuples, so I'd like to avoid having to.

 ```erlang
 % records.hrl
 -record(